“I tell you, you can pray for anything, and if you believe that you’ve received it, it will be yours.”

 — Mark 11:24 NLT

 The year 2011 was not a good year financially for many people.
 The recession continued, people lost their jobs, and some lost their houses.
-Giving to churches, missionaries, and other charitable organizations was down.
+Giving to churches, missionaries, and other charitable organizations were down.

 As was the case with many others, so it was with us: our income dropped considerably last year.
 As I thought about this, I became very discouraged.
 A dark cloud of unbelief settled over me.
 I found it very difficult to believe that God would continue to provide for us.
 For a while, things looked bleak, almost hopeless.

-I consider myself to be an optimist I believe that God will take care of us, and I try to encourage others to believe the same.
+I consider myself to be an optimist.
+I believe that God will take care of us, and I try to encourage others to believe the same.
 However, on this occasion it took every ounce of strength that I had just to believe.
 In the middle of a spiritual battle simply believing what you know to be true can be a great challenge.

 When everything is going well and you feel very close to God, it is easy to believe.
 It seems foolish to think you would ever doubt.
 But during times of testing or times of spiritual attack, it can be very difficult to believe.
 Spiritual warfare is real.